Roman

 February 9th

-flames rather than fall away from the faith.
+fall away from the faith.

 2.

-Likewise at Alexandria, the passion of many holy
+Likewise at Alexandria, the passion of many holy martyrs,

-martyrs, who, while they were celebrating the
+who, while they were celebrating the

-synaxis in church, were killed
+synaxis in church, were killed in various ways by the

 4.

-On a mountain near Apamea in Syria, Saint Maron,
+On a mountain near Apamea in Syria, Saint Maron, hermit,

-built, from which the nation later attributed to his
+the nation later attributed to his name took its origin.

 5.

-In the monastery of Llandaff in Wales, Saint Teilo,
+In the monastery of Llandaff in Wales, Saint Teilo, bishop

-bishop and abbot, whose extraordinary labors are
+and abbot, whose extraordinary labors are celebrated

-celebrated by many churches both in Wales and Cornwall
+by many churches both in Wales and Cornwall as well as in

-faith against the Monophysite heresy.
+the Monophysite heresy.

-Saint Ansbert, who was abbot of Fontenelle
+Ansbert, who was abbot of Fontenelle and later

-and later bishop of Rouen, exiled by Prince
+bishop of Rouen, exiled by Prince Pepin.

 8.